-OSHA solicits public comments concerning its proposal to extend OMB approval of the information collection requirement contained in the Standard on Reports of Injuries to Employees Operating Mechanical Power Presses (29 CFR 1910.217(g)).
+OSHA solicits comments concerning its proposal to extend OMB approval of the information collection requirement contained in the Provision on Reports of Injuries to Employees Operating Mechanical Power Presses (29 CFR 1910.217(g)).

 Electronically: You may submit comments and attachments electronically at http://www.regulations.gov, which is the Federal eRulemaking Portal.
 Follow the instructions online for submitting comments.

-Mail, hand delivery, express mail, messenger, or courier service: When using this method, you must submit a copy of your comments and attachments to the OSHA Docket Office, Docket No. OSHA-2012-0017, Occupational Safety and Health Administration, U.S. Department of Labor, Room N-2625, 200 Constitution Avenue NW., Washington, DC 20210.
+Mail, hand delivery, express mail, messenger, or courier service: When using this method, you must submit three copies of your comments and attachments to the OSHA Docket Office, Docket No. OSHA-2009-0006, U.S. Department of Labor, Occupational Safety and Health Administration, Room N-2625, 200 Constitution Avenue, NW., Washington, DC 20210.
 Deliveries (hand, express mail, messenger, and courier service) are accepted during the Department of Labor's and Docket Office's normal business hours, 8:15 a.m. to 4:45 p.m., e.t.

-Instructions: All submissions must include the Agency name and the OSHA docket number (OSHA-2012-0017) for the Information Collection Request (ICR).
+Instructions: All submissions must include the Agency name and OSHA docket number for the ICR (OSHA-2009-0006).
 All comments, including any personal information you provide, are placed in the public docket without change, and may be made available online at http://www.regulations.gov.
 For further information on submitting comments see the “Public Participation” heading in the section of this notice titled SUPPLEMENTARY INFORMATION.
+Start Printed Page 13267

 FOR FURTHER INFORMATION CONTACT:

-In the event that a worker is injured while operating a mechanical power press, 29 CFR 1910.217(g) requires the employer to provide information to OSHA regarding the incident within 30 days of the injury.
-This information includes the employer's and worker's name(s), workplace address and location; injury sustained; task being performed when the injury occurred; number of operators required for the operation and the number of operators provided with controls and safeguards; cause of the incident; type of clutch, safeguard(s), and feeding method(s) used; and means used to actuate the press stroke.
-OSHA's Directorate of Standards and Guidance, or the State agency administering a plan approved by the Assistant Secretary of Labor for Occupational Safety and Health, collects the information.
+In the event an employee is injured while operating a mechanical power press, 29 CFR 1910.217(g) requires the employer to provide information to OSHA regarding the accident within 30 days of the accident.
+This information includes the employer's and employee's names, workplace address and location, injury sustained, task being performed when the injury occurred, number of operators required for the operation and the number of operators provided with controls and safeguards, cause of the accident, type of clutch, safeguard(s), and feeding method(s) used, and means used to actuate the press stroke.
+OSHA's Directorate of Safety Standards Programs (currently, the Directorate of Standards and Guidance), or the State agency administering a plan approved by the Assistant Secretary of Labor for Occupational Safety and Health, collects the information.
 These reports are a source of up-to-date information on power press machines.
-Specifically, this information identifies the equipment used and conditions associated with these injuries.
+Particularly, this information identifies the equipment used and conditions associated with these injuries.

 II.
 Special Issues for Comment